-The first innovative programme is to position our dispute support function more strategically by building on the Complaint Handling Code.
-This will use intelligence from Complaint Handling Failure Orders and information from other sources to identify and support landlords to improve their complaint handling, extending fairness for the benefit of all residents.
-This will also include promoting earlier, local resolution of complaints through an enhanced enquiries service to provide more advice upfront, backed up with more tools to help residents make or progress their complaint to prevent issues from becoming entrenched.
+And the third is to position our dispute support function more strategically by building on the Complaint Handling Code to use intelligence from Complaint Handling Failure Orders and information from other sources to identify and support landlords to improve their complaint handling for the benefit of all residents.
+This will also include promoting earlier, local resolution of complaints through an enhanced enquiries service to provide more advice up-front, backed up with more tools to help residents make or progress their complaint to prevent issues from becoming entrenched.
 We will continue to support individual cases where we consider there is a need.